two ladies in dress talking Armagh Georgian Festival

 Armagh Georgian Festival, a Nod to City’s History

-A popular heritage festival in Armagh City is set to celebrate its unique Georgian history later this month with a series of tours, talks, theater and musical performances, and a dazzling light show, as well as a host of costumed characters adding to the festive atmosphere.
+A popular heritage festival in Armagh City will celebrate its unique Georgian history in December with a series of tours, talks, theater and musical performances, and a dazzling light show, as well as a host of costumed characters adding to the festive atmosphere.

 This news item contains affiliate links, and I may earn compensation when you click on the links at no additional cost to you.